live-codes/livecodes/docs/docs/why.md

 The code you write in LiveCodes does not leave your computer.
 All projects are private unless you choose to share/export/deploy them.

 Being client-side allows the app to be hosted on any static file server or CDN, which removes the restrictions provided by other alternatives (like server storage or memory allocation).
-This makes LiveCodes available for a large number of developers without requiring them to pay for servers, so it can stay free with unlimited usage.
+This makes LiveCodes available for a large number of developers without requiring them to pay for servers, so it can stay free with unlimited usage 😊.

 ### Developer Tool